earlephilhower/arduino-pico/README.md

 * Arduino Support for the Pi Pico available!
 And how fast is the Pico? - https://youtu.be/-XHh17cuH5E
 * Pre-release Adafruit QT Py RP2040 - https://www.youtube.com/watch?v=sfC1msqXX0I
 * Adafruit Feather RP2040 running LCD + TMP117 - https://www.youtube.com/watch?v=fKDeqZiIwHg
+* Demonstration of Servos and I2C in Korean - https://cafe.naver.com/arduinoshield/1201

 # Contributing
 If you want to contribute or have bugfixes, drop me a note at <earlephilhower@yahoo.com> or open an issue/PR here.